The Butcher and the Tailor's Wife: Synopsis

 In a version sung by Nic Jones, the tailor is a cowardly man dominated by his wife.
 She goes to the butcher for a joint of meat and hatches a plan whereby her husband is to hide under the bed with a sword while she lies with the butcher, explaining that, by doing this, her husband might become a rich butcher himself.
 When the time arrives the butcher sees the tailor's leg and, thinking it belongs to a dog, announces that he will fire a gunshot to scare it away.
 On hearing this the tailor leaps up and says that, if the butcher spares his life, he can have his wife.

-In other versions, the wife is replaced by a louse and with whom the tailor goes to battle.
+In other versions, the wife is replaced by a louse with whom the tailor goes to battle.
 Eventually, and despite many humiliating reverses witnessed by tinker, broom-makers and beggars, the tailor emerges victorious, but it is a pyrrhic victory.